PHION-pm/documentation/Introduction.md

 - ## Share

-	Since `.phkg` is one single package, you can easily share it other people without having to link your Github Repositories or creating any symlinks or anything.
+	Since `.phkg` is one single package, you can easily share it other people without having to link your GitHub Repositories or creating any symbolic links or anything.

 	### Plans for Future